porzucek/umamisavvy.com/_drafts/usa/2017-04-30-nyc-interesting-bits.md

 Guns - 15 days to get the gun after the purchase (not in nyc)

 But you can get rifles straight away :-)

+Minimum wage in NYC is 15$
+Electritian gets 95$ / h